On this page:

 "Established as a medium for international collaboration on BAP1 and BAP1-TPDS between clinicians (oncologists, ophthalmologists, pathologists, geneticists, and dermatologists) and researchers.
 We have over 85 members who have published extensively on BAP1."
 "BAP1-TPDS [tumor predisposition syndrome] is a hereditary cancer syndrome caused by germline mutations in the BAP1 [tumor suppressor] gene.
 It predisposes patients to a variety of cancers and benign lesions. [...]
 Carrier frequency in uveal melanoma patients is reported to be 1%."

-This not-for-profit website does not contain any advertising, does not receive or request funding/donations of any kind, and does not make claims about the performance of any treatments or services.
+This not-for-profit website does not contain any advertising and does not receive funding/donations of any kind.

 Information on this site should not be used as a substitute for professional medical care or advice.